crystalwidjaja/lobster/README.md

  - Username: test
  - Password: test

-# Completed Goals for Team
+# Completed Goals for Team (Week 1/11/2021)
- - Art Exhibit Front End
- - Log in with username and password
+ - Log in
+   - The user must create an account with a username and passowrd to access the website.
+The user must also provide information such as age, gender, email, and favorites (see next bullet).
+If the user has already created an account, they can use the "Sign In" option and input their username and password.
  - Favorites Page
+   -
  - About Us Page
+ - Art Exhibit (frontend)

 # Key Features
  - Exhibits